How to Draw Electrical Diagrams

 This annotation layer will automatically adjust its size and position as the drawing area (or paper size) changes.
 You can add the scale, author and other information about the design in this layer just like the "page view" in a traditional CAD program.

-To add an Annotation Layer, click Add Annotation Layer in your SmartPanel.
+To add an Annotation Layer, click Add Annotation Layer under the Document Setup section in your SmartPanel.

 Add an annotation layer